VVSD-Charan/Implementations/JavaScript/README.md

 ```

 <li>
 Again , new execution context will be created followed by phases 1 and 2.
 With this , the execution of entire code will be completed.
+Whenever execution context is done executing , it will be deleted.
+At the end of execution of program , the global execution context will also be deleted.
 </li><br>

 ![WhatsApp Image 2024-02-29 at 23 58 29_aa0581f0](https://github.com/VVSD-Charan/Striver-A-Z-sheet-and-learning/assets/105978561/4d25938c-86a7-47bc-a4c2-6f6edc645b5d)